-Visitors today can visit Dealey Plaza, the site of the shooting before going to the Sixth Floor Museum includes information not only about the assassination of President Kennedy, but also many artifacts from his life.
+Visitors today can visit Dealey Plaza, the shooting site, before going to the Sixth Floor Museum includes information not only about the assassination of President Kennedy but also many artifacts from his life.

-While here you can also explore the Zapruder Films, and the Jack Ruby Collection to try and determine for yourself what happened on that tragic day in history.
+While here, you can also explore the Zapruder Films and the Jack Ruby Collection to determine what happened on that tragic day in history.

 Try Out One of the Many Craft Breweries

 Craft breweries have also seen a recent spike in popularity in The Lone Star State.

 Of course, the trend might have started years ago at Spoetzl Brewery when they started making the Texas legend Shiner Boch beer.

 Today you can find craft breweries all over the start pumping out some awesome brews.

 Where in the world can you watch a cattle drive down Main Street?
 Well, in the Fort Worth Stockyards, of course.